 “I’m not an open floor plan person at all,” says designer Marshall Erb.
 “I think a space should reveal itself to you slowly.
 I equate it to why burlesque is so appealing: It’s the slow reveal.
 If you walk out and expose everything, there is nothing left to discover.”
 Along with the good bones and Lakeview location, it was this element of intrigue—the defined rooms and a closed-off kitchen with a swinging door that sold him on the space he has called home for more than nine years.
-“I cook all the time and want the ability to close o the kitchen so you don’t have to see the mess,” says the designer.
+“I cook all the time and want the ability to close o the kitchen so you don’t have to see the mess,” says the Chicago interior designer.

 In the small galley kitchen, where “everything is right there and you don’t have to take too many steps,” says Erb, he refreshed the original steel cabinets with a coat of paint and updated the lighting.
 He also loves to entertain, and while the apartment may not be large, it more than accommodates a seated dinner for 10 as easily as a cocktail party for 50.
 “It is amazing what you can do when you consider conversations,” says Erb in regard to fitting in those 50 guests.
 The furniture in the living room looks extravagant and untouchable, but it is all intended to be moved around, such as the antique tabouret stools that were transformed with hide upholstery and gold-leafed feet.
 The sofa, a custom design with a singular cushion that he has used in several client projects, sits below an antique gold-leafed Japanese screen.
 The screen acts like wallpaper and adds texture to the space, and “at night it is a pretty dramatic presence when it is darker and moodier,” says Erb.
 “It is very minimal compared to other Japanese screens; it’s portable and 16 feet long — the perfect designer accessory.”
 In lieu of a replace, Erb lights the candelabra at night, and the reflection of candlelight in all of the gold and mirrored surfaces creates a cozy glow.
 Mismatched antique end tables and lamps flank the sofa, a move that Erb forces on himself because he tends to buy everything in pairs.
 “Asymmetry can make a space, but it has to be balanced,” he says.
 “Forcing balance through scale, proportion and color is much more interesting.”